• Request More Info

 I am a historian of the 20th century United States whose research focuses on gender and sexuality, the environment, and science and technology.
 I am particularly interested in women’s participation in grassroots social movements and the ways activists linked environmental concerns to demands for gender and racial justice.

-My work has been published in Environmental History as well as in public environmental history forums, such as Environmental History Now.
+My work has been published in Environmental History and Maine History as well as in public environmental history forums, such as NiCHE and Environmental History Now.
 I also hold an MS in Geography and have spent time as an organic farmer and community gardener in Wisconsin and throughout New England.

 History